timlg07/Wikipedia-Linkage-Network/README.md

-# Wikipedia-Linkage-Network
+# Wikipedia Linkage Network

-Visualizes the linkage between a set of given Wikipedia pages as graph.
+Visualizes the linkage between a set of given Wikipedia pages as a graph.

 Demo of a network: [tim-greller.de/data/wikinet](https://tim-greller.de/data/wikinet/)